 Green lattice is no longer an approved item.

-If an owner desires to plant in that predetermined area, approval is needed from the Board prior to planting.
+If an owner desires to plant in a predetermined common grounds area, approval is needed from the Board prior to Planting.
+Request must be submitted to the Grounds Committee for review for recommendation to the Board.

 Save Our Hammock